-- If an epithelial defect is present then padding may make the eye more comfortable, although some patients are less comfortable with a pad - it is generally best to leave the choice to the patient - Prophylactic antibiotic drops such as Chloramphenicol qds may be considered.
+- If an epithelial defect is present then padding may make the eye more comfortable, although some patients are less comfortable with a pad it is generally best to leave the choice to the patient - Prophylactic antibiotic drops such as Chloramphenicol qds may be considered.
 Some patients prefer ointment, and clinically there is little to choose between drops and ointment.

 - Prevention of recurrence is the key to long-term management.
 If the patient can avoid an episode of erosion for several months (6-12 months) then they can usually form the required anchoring hemidesmosomes and achieve a cure. - The sequence of treatment is: - 1 Copious ointment at bedtime this creates a greasy barrier between the lid and the epithelium and prevents sticking between the two.
 It needs to be used every night for several months, and most patients will achieve a cure.
-Lacrilube or Polyvisc are good options. - 2 If the patient has significant blepharitis then that must be also be treated (see 3-1) - 3 Doxycycline 50mg a day for 3 months, and a short course of mild topical steroid (e.g. Pred Mild gds) are added for resistant cases - 4 If erosions continue then a bandage contact lens is usually the next step.
+Lacrilube or Polyvisc are good options. - 2 If the patient has significant blepharitis then that must be also be treated (see 3-1) - 3 Doxycycline 50mg a day for 3 months, and a short course of mild topical steroid (e.g. Pred Mild qds) are added for resistant cases - 4 If erosions continue then a bandage contact lens is usually the next step.
 These are lenses that are placed in the eye for a month at a time.
-The lens is not removed at night, and it creates a mechanical barrier between the lid and the comea.
+The lens is not removed at night, and it creates a mechanical barrier between the lid and the cornea.
 Every month the lens is changed and lenses are worn for 6-12 months in total. - If all other treatments fail then excimer laser photo-therapeutic keratectomy (PTK) is performed.
-The loose epithelium is mechanically removed and the excimer laser is used to remove around 5 microns of comeal tissue.
-This in effect "roughens" the surface of the comea, and when the epithelium grows back over it tends to stick more firmly. - Alcohol application to the comeal surface following epithelial debridement is an alternative to PTK with similar results.
+The loose epithelium is mechanically removed and the excimer laser is used to remove around 5 microns of corneal tissue.
+This in effect "roughens" the surface of the cornea, and when the epithelium grows back over it tends to stick more firmly. - Alcoholapplicationtothecornealsurfacefollowingepithelialdebridementisanalternativeto PTK with similar results.